AyeCode/invoicing/readme.txt

 = Premium Add-ons and Payment Gateways =

-* [Stripe](https://wpinvoicing.com/downloads/stripe-payment-gateway/) - Accept credit card payments (single or recurring) direcly on your website via Stripe.
+* [Stripe](https://wpinvoicing.com/downloads/stripe-payment-gateway/) - Accept credit card payments (single or recurring) directly on your website via Stripe.
 * [PayPal Pro](https://wpinvoicing.com/downloads/paypal-pro-payment-gateway/) - Accept Paypal and credit card payments (single or recurring) directly on your website.
 * [2CheckOut](https://wpinvoicing.com/downloads/2checkout-payment-gateway/) - Accept payments (single or recurring) via 2CO.
 * [PayFast](https://wpinvoicing.com/downloads/payfast-payment-gateway/) - Accept payments via PayFast.
 * [Sage Pay](https://wpinvoicing.com/downloads/sage-pay-payment-gateway/)  - Accept payments via Sage Pay
-* [Checkque Payment](https://wpinvoicing.com/downloads/category/gateways/)  - Accept payments via Cheques
+* [Cheque Payment](https://wpinvoicing.com/downloads/cheque-payment-gateway/)  - Accept payments via Cheques
-* [Cash on Delivery](https://wpinvoicing.com/downloads/category/gateways/) - Accept payments via Cash on Delivery
+* [Cash on Delivery](https://wpinvoicing.com/downloads/cash-on-delivery-payment-gateway/) - Accept payments via Cash on Delivery
 * [AffiliateWP Integration](https://wpinvoicing.com/downloads/affiliatewp-integration/) - Integrate with the [AffiliateWP plugin](https://affiliatewp.com/)

 New Payment Gateways and Add-ons will be created regularly.
 If there is a Payment Gateway that you need urgently or a feature missing that you think we must add, [get in touch with us](https://wpinvoicing.com/contact-form/). we will consider it.

 = Support =

-Get timely and friendly support for both Core Plugin and add-ons at our official website, [Invoicing Support](https://wpinvoicing.com/support)
+Get timely and friendly support for both Core Plugin and add-ons at our official website, [Invoicing Support](https://wpinvoicing.com/support/)

 == Installation ==